Sreehari3301/Code-Reviewer/README.md

  A Python code reviewer that checks for syntax errors, potential bugs, and code style issues using common Python linting and analysis tools like flake8, pylint, and a custom syntax checker.
 The reviewer will take a Python code snippet as input, analyze it, and provide feedback on syntax errors

+# First Download the Repo in your system

+select the folder
 # Obtain API Keys

 Gemini: